kaluoer25/Decentralized-Musicbox/README.md

 ## General info
 This is my first Decentralized musicbox,  the music with albums are stored in IPFS (Decentralise storage system ) and minted with polygon mumbai testnet.
-[Still figuring out how to add bulk airdrop onclick for all authenticated users]

 ## Technologies
 React.JS